 If you're looking for something specific to help you when getting in-and-out of the bath - and you have strength in your hands and wrists - a bathtub grab bar will come in handy.
 There are many different makes and models, but the principle remains the same; it clamps easily to the side of a bath. so it's always there to provide the support you need.

 The mat then provides you with a safe, slip-free surface to step on when getting in-and-out of the bath or shower.
-With many designs to choose from, one of these will surely give you the freedom to relax in the bath.
+There are many different shapes and sizes to suit all different bath types.

 In this blog, we've outlined just a few of the most common types of equipment that will help you enjoy worry-free baths.
 If you have any questions in relation to bathroom mobility aids, then give us a call on 02392 255600, where a friendly and experienced member of our team would be more than happy to help.